vatpac-technology/sops/docs/enroute/brisbane/TRT.md

 All other aircraft must be voice coordinated to CIN TCU prior to **20nm** from the boundary.

 #### Departures
-The Standard Assignable level from CIN TCU to ASH is `F190`, and tracking via their planned route.
+The standard assignable level from CIN TCU to ASH is `F190`, and tracking via their planned route.

 #### CIN ADC
 When CIN TCU is offline, coordination is not required between ASH and CIN ADC.
 Aircraft entering CIN ADC airspace shall be handed off, and instructed to contact CIN ADC for onwards clearance.